-The instructions made it clear that I needed to remove all the air from the pillow or it’d make a sloshing sound.
-Even with all the air squeezed out, it’ll makes a bit of noise when you move around on it.
+The instructions made it clear that I needed to remove all the air from the pillow or it’d make some noise.
+Even with all the air squeezed out, it’ll make a bit of noise when you move around on it.
 Some reviewers complain about the sounds produced by a water pillow, but I didn’t find it distracting in the least.
-In fact, I thought the sounds it made were rather soothing.
+In fact, I thought the sounds were rather soothing.
 Maybe I built up a tolerance in 80s when I slept on a waterbed…

 The fiberfill overlay was way too compressible and far too soft for a side sleeper like myself.

-The fiberfill wrapped around the water bladder was far too soft for my preference.
+The fiberfill wrapped around the water bladder was far too squishy for my preference.
 When on my side, my head would sink deep into the soft fill until it met the resistance of the water bladder.
 When on my side, the sides of the pillow would push uncomfortably against my face.
 It made me feel slightly claustrophobic.
-I probably would have preferred it with less of the fiberfill.
+I probably would have preferred it wrapped in less of the fiberfill.

 Even when the water bladder is filled with a minimum amount of water, I imagine it would be too thick and soft for most stomach sleepers.
 Most water pillows are probably best suited for back sleepers.